Ricky Seals-Jones Player Prop Bets for NFL Week 17 | Washington vs. Philadelphia 1/2/2022

 Matchup vs. Philadelphia

-- Seals-Jones has averaged 14.5 receiving yards per game in his two career matchups against the Eagles, 9.0 fewer than his over/under for Sunday's game.
+- In his two matchups against the Eagles, Seals-Jones' 14.5 receiving yards average is 9.0 less than his over/under for Sunday's game (23.5).

 - Seals-Jones, in two matchups, did not have a touchdown catch.

-- The Eagles are giving up 228.3 passing yards per game this season, the NFL's seventh-ranked pass defense.
+- The 228.3 passing yards the Eagles give up per game makes them the NFL's seventh-ranked pass defense this season.

-- The Eagles' defense is 16th in the NFL, allowing 1.5 passing touchdowns per game.

 Recent Performances

-- In last week's outing against the Cowboys, Seals-Jones was targeted one time, picking up -4 yards on one reception.
+- In last week's matchup with the Cowboys, Seals-Jones grabbed one pass for -4 yards while being targeted one time.

-- In his last three games, Seals-Jones' six receptions (on 12 targets) have led to 33 receiving yards (11.0 per game).
+- Seals-Jones has 33 receiving yards on six catches (12 targets) over his last three games, averaging 11.0 yards per game.

 Seals-Jones' Washington Teammates